worldbank/metadata-editor-docs/docs/quick_start_document.md

-# Quick-start: Document
+# Quick start: Document

 In this example, we will document a book titled *The Analysis of Household Surveys: A Microeconometric Approach to Development Policy* authored by Angus Deaton and published in 2019.
 This book is freely available from the World Bank's Open Knowledge Repository at http://hdl.handle.net/10986/30394.

-In this Quick-start exercise, we assume that you want to publish information on the book in a data catalog, with a link to the World Bank's Open Knowledge Repository (i.e., we assume that you not plan to make the book directly available from your catalog).
-The only file you need to reproduce this Quick-Start example is the image file of the book's cover page (file *.../quick_start_files/document/cover_deaton_survey_analysis.jpg*), although you may use another image file of your choice.
+In this Quick start exercise, we assume that you want to publish information on the book in a data catalog, with a link to the World Bank's Open Knowledge Repository (i.e., we assume that you not plan to make the book directly available from your catalog).
+The only file you need to reproduce this Quick start example is the image file of the book's cover page (file *.../quick_start_files/document/cover_deaton_survey_analysis.jpg*), although you may use another image file of your choice.

-> This Quick Start section does not include detailed guidance on documenting publications.
+> This Quick start section does not include detailed guidance on documenting publications.
 For comprehensive instructions, see the chapter **Documenting a publication or report**.

 ## Step 1: Create a new project and add a thumbnail